RobinKwong/robinkwong.github.io/_posts/2019-10-25-opennews-unconference-2019.md

 ![](/images/opennews/IMG_5961.jpg)

-The workshop's idea is that the start of a project is important in determining its subsequent success, and can take many forms.
-Project initiation ranges from drafting formal pitches that are then scored according to structured categories, to casual conversations sparking an idea that gathers momentum and becomes a project without anyone consciously deciding to make it a project.
+The start of any project is particularly important in determining its subsequent success.
+Project initiation takes many different forms though: from drafting formal pitches that are then scored according to structured categories, to casual conversations sparking an idea that gathers momentum and becomes a project without anyone consciously deciding to make it a project.

 The workshop was intended to draw out people's experience and stories and provide a space to learn from each other about what challenges are particularly difficult at the start of a project as well as what tactics and techniques work in addressing those challenges.